 Artist Faculty, Oboe

-At Chetham’s however, she soon discovered her love of orchestral playing and changed to first study oboe.
-By the age of 18 she had performed the Strauss Concerto at RNCM, had given numerous recitals throughout Britain, had her own agent and had won the Lakewood/Colorado competition entitling her to 6 recitals and a concerto performance in Colorado USA, as well as a place at Cambridge University and a scholarship to the Royal Academy of Music in London.
+At Chetham’s, she soon discovered her love of orchestral playing and changed her first study to oboe.
+By the age of 18 she had performed the Strauss Concerto at RNCM, had given numerous recitals throughout Britain, had her own agent and had won the Lakewood/Colorado competition entitling her to six recitals and a concerto performance in Colorado, USA, as well as a place at Cambridge University and a scholarship to the Royal Academy of Music in London.

 Rachel first completed her degree in Music at Cambridge and then (after winning a second scholarship) went on to postgraduate oboe studies at the RAM with Celia Nicklin and Douglas Boyd.

 Rachel began working professionally with orchestras in London as soon as she left the RAM and played regularly with ECO, English National Ballet and RPO.
 She was also Principal Oboe of ECYO (1994-95) and of Athens Camerata (1996).